insapathogenomics/CENTAUR/DownTree/README.md

 - Selection of the high-quality genome that represents a given outbreak cluster for posterior in-depth SNP-based analysis

 ## Input
-- TSV file with clustering information (retrieved from traditional typing, _k_-mer based clustering, etc.) from a large dataset of isolates
+- TSV file with clustering information (e.g. cgMLST clusters at all threshold levels, traditional typing classification, _k_-mer based clustering, etc.) from a large dataset of isolates
 - TSV file with assembly metrics

-_Note: if a previous cgMLST schema or a multi-sequence alignment are available, we strongly recomend that you use the partitions.tsv file of [ReporTree](https://github.com/insapathogenomics/ReporTree)_
+_Note: if a previous cgMLST schema or a multi-sequence alignment are available, we strongly recomend that you use the partitions.tsv file of [ReporTree](https://github.com/insapathogenomics/ReporTree), which provides clustering information at all possible threshold levels for a dataset._

 ## Output
 - TSV file with information for each grouping variable (cluster) of the selected representative isolate(s)